cliang1453/BOND/README.md

 Please cite the following paper if you are using our datasets/tool.
 Thanks!

+- Chen Liang*, Yue Yu*, Haoming Jiang*, Siawpeng Er, Ruijia Wang, Tuo Zhao and Chao Zhang, "**[BOND: Bert-Assisted Open-Domain Named Entity Recognition with Distant Supervision]()**", in Proc. of the 26th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD'20)

 ```
 @inproceedings{chen2020bond,
   title = {BOND: Bert-Assisted Open-Domain Named Entity Recognition with Distant Supervision},
-  author = {Chen, Liang and Yu, Yue and Jiang, Haoming and Er, Siawpeng and Wang, Ruijia and Zhao, Tuo and Zhang, Chao},
+  author = {Liang, Chen and Yu, Yue and Jiang, Haoming and Er, Siawpeng and Wang, Ruijia and Zhao, Tuo and Zhang, Chao},
   booktitle = {Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining},
   year = 2020,
 }